SigNoz/signoz.io/blog/2022-04-07-new-relic-alternative.md

 date: 2022-08-22
 tags: [SigNoz, Open Source]
 authors: ankit_anand
 description: If you're looking for an open-source alternative to New Relic, then you're at the right place.
 SigNoz is a perfect open-source alternative to New Relic.
-SigNoz provides a unified UI for both metrics and traces with advanced tagging and filtering capabilities...
+SigNoz provides a unified UI for metrics, traces and logs with advanced tagging and filtering capabilities...
 image: /img/blog/2021/09/new_relic_alternative_cover-min.webp
 keywords:
   - new relic